armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 > You can only configure Dinghy to use a password with the default Redis user.

-To set/override the default Redis settings, add the following to your config file:

 {{< tabpane text=true right=true >}}
 {{% tab header="Spinnaker"  %}}
 Add the following to your `dinghy.yml` config: